BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5-LCS-General.md

 **Secure Architecture** involves bolstering the design process with activities to promote secure-by-default designs and control over technologies and frameworks upon which software is built.

-**Lifecycle Security Design** involves planning and setting up of penetration tests and its test environment.
+**Lifecycle Security Design** involves planning and setting up of penetration tests and test environment.

 …*more on page 12*